Seo-the-platinum/approachable_geek/readme.md

 # Setup

-1. Clone the repository and cd into it.
+1. Clone the repository and cd into it. [clone link](https://github.com/Seo-the-platinum/approachable_geek.git)

 2. Run **npm install** from within the repo to install all dependencies.
 If you do not have npm, it is included when you download **Node.js** [download here](https://nodejs.org/en/download/)